-It is the owner’s decision as to when a building can be occupied however, if your building is open to the public, whether free of charge or by payment of a charge, the building cannot be used or occupied until a Code Compliance Certificate (CCC) is issued.
+Normally an owner can decide when a building can be occupied but if your building is open to the public, whether free of charge or by payment, the building can’t be used or occupied until a Code Compliance Certificate (CCC) is issued.

-In certain circumstances, it may be possible to apply for a Certificate for Public Use (CPU), which will allow a building or part of a building to be used before the Code Compliance Certificate is issued.
+In certain circumstances you might be able to apply for a Certificate for Public Use (CPU), that will let a building or part of a building be used before the CCC is issued.
 Each application will be considered on a case-by-case basis.

 What are public premises?

-Any building which is open to the public whether free of charge or by payment of a charge, including:
+Any building that is open to the public whether it’s for free or for a payment, this includes:

 - shopping malls;